Couples Therapy Intensives NYC | Sex Therapist Brooklyn | EFT Intensive | BIPS

 What you might be wondering.

-Does insurance cover couples therapy intensives?
+Does insurance cover couples therapy intensives or sex therapy intensives?

-Do we need to have done couples therapy before?
+Do we need prior couples therapy experience?

 Can we do a virtual intensive?

-Your relationship deserves more than fifty minutes.
+more than fifty minutes.

 FAQs